unilad homepage

 Advert

-An expert has taken a look at some of the most common misconceptions around female ejaculation.
+An expert has taken a look at some of the most common misconceptions around female ejaculation, stressing that 'it's time we bust 'em'.

-There are more and more options and openness out there about female sexuality, and it's also something that more people are exploring.
+There are more and more options and openness out there about female sexuality, and it's also something that an increasing number of people are exploring.

-And as with anything, squirting is also something which can be very subjective for different people.
+And as with anything, squirting is also something which can be very subjective for different women.

 Advert

-Some women might find that they need relatively little stimulation to be able to do it, while others need a lot more to reach that level.
+Some might find that they need relatively little stimulation to be able to do it, while others need a lot more to reach that level.
+One comparative study from 2013 estimated that female ejaculation is experienced, in some way, by 10 to 54 percent of women.

 As many women are now exploring their sexualities more openly, ensuring that the right information is out there is more important than ever, whether it's a matter of safety, letting go of inhibitions, or just trying to increase pleasure.

-Happily, sex expert Heather Foord has shared some of the most common and persistent misconceptions around squirting on Mamamia.
+Happily, sexologist Heather Foord has shared some of the most common and persistent misconceptions around squirting on Mamamia.

 Anyone can squirt

-She explained that female ejaculation results from the Skene's glands, and the size of this can vary, as well as the various anatomical structures there.
+She explained that female ejaculation results from the Skene's glands, and the size of these can vary, as well as the various anatomical structures there.

-That means that while some people's glands might make them squirt easily, for others it's very different.
+That means that while some people's glands might make them squirt easily, for other individuals it's different.

 Nonetheless, she was clear that this shouldn't stop anyone from trying.